steveicarus/iverilog/Documentation/developer/getting_started.rst

 This option adds extra memory cleanup code and pool management code to allow better memory leak checking when valgrind is available.
-This option is not need when checking for basic errors with valgrind.
+This option is not needed when checking for basic errors with valgrind.

 Compiling on Linux
 ------------------